ErxrilOwl/profile-stack/README.md

 You will then need to get the secret key from the database for the ghost-frontend client and add it into the `config.js` file explained above.

-##Sailsjs

-To Setup Sailjs:
- 1. cd to sailjs-api
+5. cd to the parent folder `sailjs-angular-stack`
- 2. npm install sails -g
+6. execute `npm install sails -g`
- 3. npm install
- 4. You will also have to have MySQL installed on your system.
-See appropriate MySQL documentation on installing
+7. execute `npm install`
- 5. You may have to also install the MySQL Sailjs driver: 'npm install sails-mysql'
+8. You may also have to install the MySQL Sailjs driver: `npm install sails-mysql`
- 6. Create the appropriate js files mentioned below
- 7. Start sails in development mode with `sails lift`

-Additionaly within the `sailjs-api/config` folder you will need to create a `local.js` file as this will contain your configurations for sendgrid.
+9. cd to the `sailjs-angular-stack/config` folder and create a `local.js` file.
+Add the following configuration for sendgrid:

 ````javascript
 module.exports.local = {